Ask a Question

 Riding: No riding.

-Dinner and overnight at a yurt camp (2-4 riders per yurt with showers in a separate building)
+Dinner and overnight at a yurt camp (2-4 riders per yurt with showers in a separate building) or a hotel in a shared room.

 Day 19 - Karakorum - Ulaanbaatar